Italy shocks banks with 40% windfall tax for 2023 | Business

 The government wants to use the proceeds to help those struggling with the cost of living, such as mortgage holders.
 WINDFALL FOR THE TREASURY

-Based on a preliminary draft of the measure, Citi analysts calculated the tax could wipe nearly a fifth off Italian banks' 2023 net income.
+Citi analysts calculated the tax could wipe up to 12% off Italian banks' 2023 earnings.
 Bank of America estimated proceeds of between 2-3 billion euros for the government.
 Sources said the Treasury expected to collect less than 3 billion euros ($3.3 billion) from the measure.

 That would be similar to the 2.8 billion euros raised by this year's windfall tax on energy companies.
 Italy will apply the tax only in 2023, with banks paying the sums by June 30, 2024.
 The measure applies to the net interest margin (NIM), a measure of income deriving from the gap between lending and deposit rates.